fernandoPalluzzi/lstmContacts/README.md

 ## 2.1.
 Manual extraction using the search module

 Profiles can be extracted and drawn from both single contacts and entire AACs, based on the search results.
 In both cases, the extraction can be done with the `extractProfiles()` function.
 In case of a single contact, with an exact match, the extracted profile can be often a single vector (i.e., a single antigen-antibody contact matches the search).
-In the example below we will see an example of a stable (x0) and an unstable (x1) contact.
+As a first example, we will see what a stable (x0) and an unstable (x1) contact look like.

 ```r
 # Define the input contact